evoagile/julia_repo_setup.jl/docs/src/index.md

 | Row `1`    | Column `2` |              |
 | _Row_ 2    | **Row** 2  |  Column `3`  |

+!!! note

+    This is the content of the note.

+!!! tip

+    This is the content of the tip.

+!!! warning "Beware!"

+    And this is another one.

+    This warning admonition has a custom title: `"Beware!"`.

 [^1]: Numbered footnote text.
 [^note]: Named footnote text containing several toplevel elements.